What is business process automation? Benefits and uses

 Robotic process automation (RPA) uses software bots to handle simple, rule-based tasks.
 These bots mimic human actions like clicking, typing, and copying data between systems.

-RPA works best for:
+RPA works best for tasks such as:

 - Copying data between applications that don't integrate directly